aws-samples/api-gateway-certificate-propagation/README.md

 ## How to run

 > ![](https://img.shields.io/badge/_-IMPORTANT-red) <br/>
-> Some of the resources created as part of this sample architecture will have associated costs both when in use and running idle.
+> Some of the resources created as part of this sample architecture deployment will have associated costs both when in use and running idle.
 This includes resources like NAT Gateway, Network Load Balancer, EC2 instance.
 Once you're done exploring the solution it is recommended to delete the deployed Stack to avoid unexpected costs.
 See the [Cleaning Up](#cleaning-up) section below for details.

 1. Clone the repository.
 Change directory to `api-gateway-certificate-propagation`